kochigami/statistical_data_analysis/doc/report_sample.md

 ## Two sample Test (ordinal scale)

 ```
-A Mann-Whitney test indicated that the number of trials which satisfied the learning criteria was greater for mice which did not eat anything for 48 hours (Mdn=47.0) than for mice which did not eat anything for 24 hours (Mdn=91.5), U=117.5, p=0.008.
+A Mann-Whitney test indicated that the number of trials which satisfied with the learning criteria was greater for mice which did not eat anything for 48 hours (Mdn=47.0) than for mice which did not eat anything for 24 hours (Mdn=91.5), U=117.5, p=0.008.
 ```

 ```